leszkolukasz/minimalistic_english_vocabulary_app/README.md

 ## Installation (Mobile version)

-To install mobile application copy .apk file from bin folder onto your mobile and run it.
+To install mobile application (only for android) copy .apk file from bin folder onto your mobile and run it.

 ## Usage